rusty-software/lbpquest-ii/docs/Venue notes.md

-Pool with grotto and hot tub overlooking pond beyond narrow guage fencing
+Pool with grotto and hot tub overlooking pond beyond narrow gauge fencing

 Circular driveway, covered porch, six half-columns, dormer windows on second level, fake window in far upper left, chimney attached?
 	In the middle of the circular drive are some shrubs surrounding a collection of stacked rocks